Healthy Recipes Blog

 Ingredients

-Melted butter: I love using creamy European butter because it's so delicious.
-But any butter will be great.
-It's up to you if you'd like to use salted or unsalted butter.
+• Melted butter: It's up to you if you'd like to use salted or unsalted butter.
 I usually use unsalted butter.

 Instructions

+Start boiling the water.
 While you wait for the water to boil, prepare the carrots.
-Peel them, cut off the ends, and cut them into fairly equal-sized chunks, as shown in the video below.
-Then place them in a steamer basket.
+Peel them, cut off the ends, and cut them into fairly equal-sized chunks.

-Steam until tender-crisp.
+Place the carrots in a steamer basket and steam them until they are tender-crisp.
 This should take 10-12 minutes, depending on how thick the carrot chunks are.
-You don't want to overcook them and make them mushy.

 Season the cooked carrots with melted butter, salt, and pepper, and serve.

 Make sure not to overcook the carrots.
 You want to steam them until just tender - so check with a fork, and start checking after 10 minutes.
-It's better to slightly undercook them than to overcook.
+It's better to slightly undercook than to overcook them.

 Can I skip the butter?